 Confidential STD Screening and Treatment Clinic Q&A

 STD screening is important, as often patients may contract an STD without displaying any symptoms.
 If left untreated, STDs may spread and lead to worsening health outcomes.
 An STI can cause unusual discharge from the vagina or anus, pain when passing urine, lumps or skin growths around the genitals or bottom (anus), a rash, unusual vaginal bleeding, itchy genitals or anus, blisters and sores around your genitals or anus, and warts around your genitals or anus.
-STD screening and treatments are available at Elite Urgent Care.
+Visit Dr. Nasseri, MD, and his qualified team for STD screening and treatments at Elite Urgent Care.
 For more information, contact us today or book an appointment online.
 We are conveniently located at 6100 Dobbin Rd, Suite A Columbia, MD 21045.

 Table of Contents: